CIROH-UA/ngen-datastream/research_datastream/terraform/GETTING_STARTED.md

 ## Execute a NextGen job
 ### Create Execution File
 1) Create an execution json.
 The user has 2 templates to begin from.
 These templates are identical, with the exception that execution_template_datastream.json has the field "datastream_command_options", whereas execution_template_general_purpose.json has the field "commands".
 The reason for this is to make the executions as readable as possible, while still preserving the general purpose nature of this architecture.
+The following commands are performed in a local linux terminal with the working directory being `/ngen-datastream/research_datastream/terraform`.

 ```
 cp ./executions/execution_template_<pick_one>.json  ./executions/execution_test_1.json